Dassault Rafale: 2025 India–Pakistan conflict

 On the intervening night of 6–7 May 2025, the IAF reportedly deployed Rafales armed with SCALP missiles and AASM Hammer glide bombs during Operation Sindoor to strike nine targets within Pakistan, which India alleged to be terrorist camps.
 According to Pakistani authorities, five Indian aircraft were shot down during the operation, including three Rafales.
 Concurrently, CNN reported the loss of one Rafale cited with claims of an unnamed high ranking French intelligence official, while Reuters separately reported that Pakistani J-10 fighters were believed to have shot down at least two Indian aircraft, including a Rafale, citing claims from two unnamed U.S. officials.
 Pakistan itself implied using J-10C fighters in the combat, as well as the use of PL-15 long-range air-to-air missiles.
 The Washington Post reported that the debris consistently matched with at least two French-made IAF aircraft — one of them being a Rafale.
 One verified image showed the wreckage of the vertical stabilizer of a Rafale; the National Interest said that, based on this evidence, at least one Rafale was indeed lost.
 Additionally, BBC Verify reported that a Rafale had crashed in Indian territory.
 The unit authenticated three videos showing the wreckage of a Rafale in a field near Bathinda, Punjab.
 One video, geo-located by BBC Verify, showed Indian troops collecting debris from the crash site during daylight.
 Two additional clips from the same location, filmed at night, showed debris in a field and a projectile catching fire in the sky before igniting on the ground.

 According to French deputy Marc Chavent, several sources - including American analysts and NATO intelligence data - credited the J-10C with destroying a Rafale.

 On 9 May, the Pakistan Air Force reiterated its earlier downing claims of five Indian fighters, including Rafales, backed by crash locations, how the interception of combat formations was conducted, Cockpit Voice Recorder (CVR) transcript of the formation leader purportedly expressing concern over losing contact with a fellow pilot, and flight data.

 On 31 May 2025, India's Chief of Defence Staff General Anil Chauhan admitted that India had lost jets, but dismissed Pakistan's claim to have shot down six fighters.
 According to Chauhan, these losses led to corrections in India's tactics in the following strikes of 7, 8 and 10 May.
-On 15 June, Dassault CEO Éric Trappier publicly disputed Pakistan's previous claim that its air force had shot down IAF Rafales during Operation Sindoor, calling the assertion "inaccurate".